by Jocelyn Watkin | Mar 4, 2026 | Information |

 Yes, it’s happening and for the 9th year in a row!!
 The free summer tai chi and qigong sessions with me in Cornwall Park are back for summer 2026.
-Details below
+Please note that these sessions are outdoors so they need fine weather to go ahead.
+Details below including how to find out about any cancellations.

 These FREE sessions are outdoors in Cornwall Park from mid-January to the end of March 2026.
 All welcome, ideal for beginners and suitable for all ages.